SheetJS/sheetjs/docbits/85_filetype.md

 `mso-number-format` is a localized string containing the number format.
 Despite the metadata the output is valid HTML, although it does accept bare `&` symbols.

+The writer adds type metadata to the TD elements via the `t` tag.
+The parser looks for those tags and overrides the default interpretation.
+For example, text like `<td>12345</td>` will be parsed as numbers but `<td t="s">12345</td>` will be parsed as text.

 </details>

 #### Rich Text Format (RTF)